lucasvtiradentes/page-actions-attacher/README.md

   </tr>
   <tr>
     <!-- <td rowspan="1"><code>browserUtils()</code></td> -->
-    <td>.typeOnInputByElement(inputElement, text)</td>
+    <td>.typeOnInputByElement(htmlElement, text)</td>
-    <td>Simulates typing the specified text into the given inputElement.
+    <td>Simulates typing the specified text into the given htmlElement.
 This function interacts with the HTML input element and populates it with the provided text.</td>
   </tr>
   <tr>
     <!-- <td rowspan="1"><code>browserUtils()</code></td> -->